openware/kite/README.md

 To start using kite for bootstraping your infrastructure follow the steps below.
-[Note] Most kite commands can be referred by their first letter(for example kite generate environment test == kite g e test)
+[Note] Most kite commands can be referred by their first letter(for example `kite generate environment test` is the same as `kite g e test`)

 ### Create your Infrastructure as Code base repository